Snoozing tabs has a lot of benefits and can go a long way in improving your productivity while browsing.

 Snooze Firefox Tabs And View Them Later

-Once test pilot is installed and Snooze tabs add-on is enabled then you will see a bell icon at the top right of Firefox browser.
+Once the Snooze tabs add-on is installed and enabled then you will see a Bell icon at the top right of Firefox browser.

 Now, whenever you wish to close a tab but want to view it later at a suitable time then click on the bell icon.
 Select the desired time of viewing the web page later.